ENGIE envisions the city of tomorrow

 - Local, decentralized energy generation, using cutting-edge technologies (micro-grids, combined solar and battery storage solutions, etc.).
 By accurately measuring consumption, smart digital solutions also adapt energy supply to real needs and thus, reduce the environmental footprint

-Led by Cofely Ineo, the Smart Grids Experience is designed to test full-scale smart grids.
+Led by ENGIE Ineo, the Smart Grids Experience is designed to test full-scale smart grids.
 Installed on a business park in Toulouse, this smart grid provides a backbone for the interconnection of energy consuming installations, energy generating plants (including 300kWp from solar panels and 60kW from wind turbines) and energy storage to achieve the optimum balance between power generation and consumption in real time.

 - Heating and cooling solutions, the most efficient way to massively substitute fossil fuels by low- and no-carbon renewables in city centers.
 CLIMESPACE, a subsidiary of ENGIE, is a specialist in the cooling of tertiary sector buildings in dense urban environments.
 It operates in Paris and develops one of the largest district cooling systems in the world and the largest in Europe